elonguepee/devOpsCheatSheets/gcp/gcp-ACE-cheatsheet.md

 - Subnets logical spaces for resources.
 They are regional.
 - All subnets can reach all others globally without needing VPNs.

+#### Shared VPCs
+Within an organization you can share VPC's among projects.
+One project will own the VPC and other projects will be granted access to all/part of it.

 #### Routes
 - Routes define "next hop" for targets based on destination IP.
 - Routes are global and are applied by instance-level tags.